 - Do not add a paragraph about your entire life and then add your samples at the end.
 Keep the proposal short and cut to the chase by attaching links to your best work at the beginning because that is what they are most interested in.

 - Try to use links as much as possible.
 They are always better than attaching documents.
 Even if you are just starting out in the freelance world, attach Google Drive links instead of documents.

 - Talk about how you can help their brand.
-Go on to their website, mention something that makes it obvious you researched them, talk about projects the company has already done and how you could have been an asset had you been there.
-All of these things make it obvious that you have done your research and make your potential employer think, " Hell, maybe I should hire him/her!"
+Go on to their website, mention something that makes it obvious you researched them, talk about projects the company has already done and how you could have been an asset if had you been there.
+All of these things make it obvious that you have done your research and make your potential employer think, ” Hell, maybe I should hire him/her!”

 - Be professional-yes- but do not be afraid to throw in a funny joke if you have one.
 I cannot emphasize how much an employer would like that.
 It gives your proposal personality and changes it from a dull paragraph of words to something more fun.

 - Make sure the samples you have added are relevant.
 Sending in a piece about conspiracy theories to an employer who is looking for a lifestyle magazine writer is a bad idea.

 - You should try and make your proposal visually appealing as well.
 This means adding bullet points, formatting your text, highlighting important text, etc. Make it something that you would like to read.

 - Forbes says that you should talk about client goals and how you are going to help achieve them.
 This is the best way to prove you are valuable.

 - Talk about your expected payment and how long you will take to deliver.
 Make sure you guys are on the same page.

 - End the e-mail saying something a little better than ‘Regards, <your name>.’
 What you go for can be something funny or professional but mix it up a little.